 2. Remove stubborn dirt or stains with a pressure washer.
 A pressure washer may be enough to clean the engraved brick pavers and tiles, allowing you to avoid harsh detergents or chemicals.
 Use hot water and a fan spray nozzle to ensure that you do not damage the surface of the paver or tile.
 DO NOT use the small direct nozzle, as it may damage the engraved surface, allowing more dirt and grime to become embedded into the laser engraved paver or tile.
 After you are finished washing the pavers, sweep the pavers or tiles with a broom.

 3. If you are unable to remove dirt, grime, stains, excess mortar on the engraved brick with the two methods listed above, you may use one of these general purpose cleaners listed below.
 Prior to using any of these manufacturer recommended chemicals please visit beldenbrick.com to see which chemical should be used on your specific brick shade.
 NOTE: Each Belden brick color has a different recommended cleaner from the manufacture.
+For installation instructions and additional resources please visit The Brick Industry Association.

 Always perform a small test area prior to using any of these cleaning chemicals.